Ask anyone around you how they are, and a likely answer is ‘Busy!’. Right?

 When you find yourself rushing, ask yourself: what is REALLY going on here?

-Usually your ego is trying to rush things because it wants to get there fast and get ore done in less time.
+Usually your ego is trying to rush things because it wants to get there fast or get it done in less time.
 And we all know that the ego is just the scared you… So what are you scared of?
 What perfect image are you trying to reach here?

 Trust me: you get more life by slowing down and not forcing it, because you are more present, feel more, become more creative in the process and usually get more done in the end.